-- Your score is relative to the slope rating.
+- Your score is relative to the course rating.

 Swing Training Apps

-TempoTraining is aimed at teaching you a consistent tempo throughout all the clubs in your bag.
-The duration and length of your swing may vary between clubs, but the ratio of backswing vs downswing remains the same.
+TempoTraining is aimed at teaching you a consistent tempo with every club.
+The duration and length of your swing may vary between clubs.
+But the ratio of your backswing vs downswing remains the same.
 The best ratio is that the backswing takes 3 times longer than the downswing (3:1 ratio)

-To make the best use of this app you swing until you have found a swing that suits your strength and baseline swing.
+To make the best use of this app, you swing until you have found one that suits your strength and baseline swing.
 The SwingStrength training aid tracks the angular and acceleration rates of your swing.

-Future swings will be measured against your baseline swing and provide feedback on the percentage power compared to the baseline swing.
+Future swings will be measured against your baseline swing and deliver feedback on the percentage of power.
 You can calibrate a wood, a long iron, and a short iron.

 The setup process is straightforward and can be completed in approximately 10 minutes.
 All steps are well-designed, clearly defined, and set out in the instruction menu.

-A simple to use charging clip powered by a USB cable snaps onto the watch for a snug connection.
+It is a simple-to-use charging clip powered by a USB cable that snaps onto the watch for a snug connection.
 No wall charger is provided or required.